OSHO GLOBAL CONNECTIONS

 OSHO Centers provide a drug free environment for their participants, and observe guidelines regarding AIDS awareness and prevention.
 OSHO Meditation Centers also may conduct workshops, individual bodywork or healing sessions, and related activities.

 As a requirement to open an OSHO Meditation Center one first needs to participate in the OSHO Meditation Center Training Program.
 This is an individual program offered regularly by OSHO Global Connections and it is meant to give a taste of the OSHO International Meditation Resort in Pune, India, and to support bringing this flavor back to the OSHO Center.
 The program is free of charge and lasts for a minimum of one week.

 In addition to the Meditation Center Training Program, it is strongly recommended that at least one member of the OSHO Center staff should have completed the OSHO Meditation Facilitator Training. (see below under “Center Activities”)

 An OSHO Meditation Center also serves as a contact point for information as described in the functions of an OSHO Information Center, below.

-OSHO Information Centers are contact places where people can find information related to visiting the OSHO International Meditation Resort, and about OSHO books, videos, audio tapes, CD’s and the OSHO Times.
+OSHO Information Centers are contact places where people can find information related to visiting the OSHO International Meditation Resort, and about OSHO books, videos and CD’s.
 They are also places where people can receive information about how to contact other places in their country that offer OSHO Meditations.

 OSHO Information Centers can offer introductions to the OSHO Active Meditations once or twice a week, and make people aware of the